 Hold your chalkboard to your chest, don’t let anyone see your answer, I want to know if you all know it.
 Peer competition, chasing the target, everyone winning it’s all so…. engaging!

 Okay everyone, show it!
 All 72 students would hold up their boards with glee.

 To increase student engagement I would pick out different students to come forward to share their answers and drop a marble in the table group jar if all the group got the right answer.
 The table scores grew, the groups moved ahead, everyone on the table had to contribute; no-one gets left out – engagement!

 Those who got it wrong never felt bad because they were never asked to show it to other students and could rub it out as soon as they saw the demonstrations at the front by their fellow students.
 They also quickly learned the sounds, everyone’s a winner!

 Back in Australia

-Now, of course, I have small groups working on mini-whiteboards, iPods, iPads, computer desktops.
+Now, of course, I have small groups working on mini-whiteboards, iPods, iPads, laptops.
 What have you got handy?
 Or can easily get – or make (one creative activity leading to another), and so it can become great value too!

 I believe we can all engage our students using this strategy.
 It’s not difficult and makes teaching fun.
 It is much more likely to happen by taking time to rethink different ways of doing what you already do.
 Variety is the spice of life so they say.
 Do we want all your students to learn, to improve, to achieve?
 Of course, we do.
 OK, be creative!